TSH is just one piece of the thyroid puzzle!

 When patients start having a positive response (ie, they feel better!) to detoxing and anti-inflammatory diets, this supports the theory that other environmental toxins and inflammatory foods are issues as well.
 Toxins clog the receptors and inflammation damages the integrity of the cell membranes where the receptors are located.

 - Stress can also result in the production of reverse T3 which has the wrong structure for binding to cell receptors.

 Reverse T3 is another marker of thyroid status that can be measured with labs in a little more detail.
 Reverse T3 has an iodine molecule on backwards so that it cannot work properly in your body.
 This might seem like a mistake but there is wisdom in your body doing this.
 Reverse T3 tends to be produced when you are stressed.
 By making it, your body is telling you to put on the brakes and slow down; high levels of Reverse T3 is a sort of alarm your body is making to signal that things are not okay!
-I do not believe it is saying that you need synthetic T3 in the form of a pharmaceutical drug.

 - The body may be having an autoimmune reaction to the thyroid and TSH may not be reflecting this… yet.